virtualritz/nsi-docs/docs/guidelines.rst

 .. figure:: image/multilight.svg

-The ability to render a certain set of lights per output layer has a formal workflow in nsi.
+The ability to render a certain set of lights per output layer has a formal workflow in |nsi|.
 One can use three methods to define the lights used by a given output layer:

 #.
 Connect the geometry defining lights directly to the